teleyinex/teleyinex.github.com/blog/_posts/2014-07-04-commandline-candy-for-pybossa.md

 another server, all you've to do is to pass the following command line option: **--credentials anotherserver**.
 Done!

-You don't actually need that file, but if you are working a lot with PyBossa I would recommend you to create it.
+You don't actually need that file, but if you are working a lot with PYBOSSA I would recommend you to create it.
 It's really amazing.

 ## Creating a project